typelevel/natchez/README.md

 # Natchez Trace

-This is an experimental tracing effect for Cats, inspired by earlier work done on [puretracing](https://github.com/tabdulradi/puretracing).
+This is an experimental distributed tracing effect for Cats, inspired by earlier work done on [puretracing](https://github.com/tabdulradi/puretracing).

 It currently has integration with: